-If a fraudulent eftpos transaction does occur, you as the merchant will usually only bear the loss if the fraud is a result of non-compliance.
+If a fraudulent eftpos transaction does occur, you as the merchant will usually only bear the loss if the fraud is a result of non-compliance with our Rules or your own actions.

-eftpos is currently rolling out chip technology which will provide consumers with more payment choices and improve security against skimming fraud on eftpos-only cards.
+eftpos chip technology aims to provide consumers with more payment choices and improve security against skimming fraud on eftpos-only cards.

 Here are some additional tips to help safeguard your business from card fraud:

-Keep a list of all eftpos terminals on your premises, detailing:
+Keep a list of all payment terminals on your premises, detailing:

 - The make, model and serial number,